grahamjenson/ger/README.md

 <img src="./assets/ger300x200.png" align="right" alt="GER logo" />

 Providing good recommendations can get greater user engagement and provide an opportunity to add value that would otherwise not exist.
-The main reason why many applications don't provide recommendations is the perceived difficulty in either implementing a custom engine or using an off-the-shelf engine.
+The main reason why many applications don't provide recommendations is the difficulty in either implementing a custom engine or using an existing engine.

 Good Enough Recommendations (**GER**) is an attempt to reduce this difficulty by providing a recommendation engine that is scalable, easily usable and easy to integrate.
 GER's primary goal is to generate **good enough** recommendations for your application or product.